 Mastercard tracks fraud through its System to Avoid Fraud Effectively (SAFE).
 Issuers must submit SAFE data on confirmed fraud at monthly intervals.
 Merchants can also access this data.
 However, SAFE data should not be used to resolve existing disputes.
 Instead, SAFE data should be used to prevent future fraudulent transactions by detecting fraudulent card numbers.

-DISPUTE MANAGEMENT IN CHARGEBACKHELP PLUS
+DISPUTE NOTIFICATIONS IN CHARGEBACKHELP PLUS

 Merchants do not get access to any of these notifications through their credit card processing.
 Each notification requires its own integration and maintenance.
 ChargebackHelp integrates all of these notifications into one dispute management portal where merchants can resolve alerts and avoid chargebacks.
 That portal is ChargebackHelp Plus (CBH+).